BlackDragonBE/MarkdownToRW_Converter/README.md

 A handy tool to convert any markdown document to Ray Wenderlich WordPress ready HTML.
 It can also batch upload all locally sourced images and replace those sources with the image URLs.

+# Markdown Formatting

+There is a [markdown test document](ConverterTests/FullTest.markdown) you can take a look at to find out what markdown tags and special formatting are available now.
+Be sure to take a look on how to easily add notes and solutions.
+This is also the document I use to test the parser.

+If you use a RW specific html tag that isn't converted from markdown, let me know!

+# Versions

 There are currently 2 supported versions of the app, each with 2 variations:

-# Versions

-**GUI version:**
+**GUI version (recommended):**

 ![](READMEImages/CoreGUI.png)

 This version has a graphical interface which makes it easy to verify if the HTML result is what you were expecting.
+It's also the easiest to use.

 **Console version:**